Eventornado blog

 Organizing a hackathon can be incredibly rewarding, whether you’re a new startup on the scene or if you’ve already made a name for yourself in the industry and want to make an even bigger impact.

 Want to read more articles?
-Check out our library of blog posts and guides where you’ll find lots of useful insights and tips for first-time hackathon organisers.
+Check out our library of blog posts and guides where you’ll find lots of useful insights and tips for first-time hackathon organizers.

 Book Eventornado demo